-Among the reasons why more than 187,000 Facebook visitors “Like” Duke University’s Facebook page are links to thought-provoking videos such as the reasons why we cannot drill our way to energy dependence and the sensuality and science of chocolate.
-Duke’s 10,358 Twitter followers receive several tweets a day.
+Among the reasons why more than 359K Facebook visitors “Likes” Duke University’s Facebook page are links to thought-provoking videos such as the reasons why we cannot drill our way to energy dependence and the sensuality and science of chocolate.
+Duke’s 85.6K Twitter followers receive several tweets a day.
 Experience Duke’s own video channel, “Duke on Demand,” or access the university on numerous YouTube channels.

 6. Harvard University

-Harvard posts regularly throughout the day on Twitter and Facebook.
+Harvard posts regularly throughout the day on Twitter (1M “Followers”) and Facebook (5.5M “Likes”).
 The university also maintains an active presence on FourSquare, SoundCloud, iTunes University and YouTube, where there is a huge wealth of content, both academic and social.
 Visitors may also access social networking through Harvard’s mobile app.
 Entertain yourself for days just browsing through the catalogues of what is available.
 Highlights: Listen to John F. Kennedy ruminating on the connection between poetry and politics in 1956 speech on Harvard Voices.

 7. Johns Hopkins University

-Lively Twitter feed is followed by 28,213 users while fans of JHU Facebook page may access viral video of Harlem Shake 2013.
+Lively Twitter feed is followed by 150.2K users and Facebook page has 230,287 “Likes”.
 YouTube channel is more about university life rather than academic content.
 JHU is also accessible on Google+, Flickr, Pinterest and internal blogs and message boards.